Belize

 People

-Belize’s geographic positioning makes it an ideal passage for human trafficking throughout Central America.
-Although many independent criminals and regional networks are involved in human trafficking, the market does not have strong ties to complex international human-trafficking operations.
-Still, victims are recruited and exploited in the country and abroad.
-The most at-risk groups are females, both Belizean and foreign nationals, children and migrants from Central America, Mexico and Asia.
-Migrants are exploited in agriculture, domestic and retail work.
+Belize’s geographical position makes it an ideal passage for human trafficking throughout Central America.
+However, although many independent criminals and regional networks are involved, the human trafficking market does not have strong ties with the more complex international human-trafficking operations.
+Still, victims are recruited and exploited both in the country and abroad.
+The groups that are most at risk are females, both Belizean and foreign nationals, children and migrants from Central America, Mexico and Asia.
+Migrants are exploited in agriculture and in domestic and retail work.
+Women and children are also exposed to sex trafficking.
+Targets also include individuals struggling with the economic uncertainty and unstable living conditions that are the socio-economic consequences of the COVID-19 pandemic, who are lured with fake promises of employment.

-In the context of the Central American migrant crisis, estimates indicate a rise in human smuggling in Belize.
-For the most part, foreign actors based in Central American countries and China seem to run the human-smuggling market in the country, with Belize being the most-preferred destination for undocumented migrants, after the US.
-The long-standing border dispute between Belize and neighbouring Guatemala has contributed to the country’s vulnerability to trafficking and facilitated irregular entries.
-Additionally, the Northern El Corozal border crossing is often used by groups to smuggle migrants into Mexico.
+The migrant crisis in Central American is reflected in estimates that indicate an increase in human smuggling in Belize.
+In recent years, there has been a significant spike in people coming into the country to escape poverty, food insecurity, climate shocks and violence.
+These flows are heterogeneous in origin, age and gender, but the migrants come mainly from Guatemala, El Salvador and Honduras.
+For the most part, foreign actors based in Central American countries and China seem to control the human smuggling market in the country.
+However, most of these activities are facilitated by independent brokers of stand-alone services who help people advance their journeys.
+The long-standing border dispute between Belize and neighbouring Guatemala has contributed to the country’s vulnerability to human smuggling and facilitated irregular entry.
+In addition, the Northern El Corozal border crossing is often used by groups to smuggle migrants into Mexico.
 The El Arenal crossing is another important route, primarily used by Cuban migrants.
-Allegedly, corruption plays a part in human smuggling in Belize, but no cases have been prosecuted.

 Trade